-It’s not just ambulance fees you have to keep in mind.
-While public hospital healthcare (including emergency treatment) is free to all Australian citizens and most permanent residents, if you need further treatment after your initial admission, that’s when the costs (and waiting times) can quickly add up.
+It’s not just the ambulance fees you have to keep in mind.
+While public hospital healthcare (including emergency treatment) is free to all Australian citizens and most permanent residents, if you need further treatment after your initial admission, that’s when the costs (and waiting times) could add up.

-The nib app makes it easier for you to manage your health cover in the palm of your hand.
+The latest nib app makes it even easier for you to manage your health cover in the palm of your hand.
 Through our app you can:

 If you need to see a dentist or optometrist, our nib First Choice network should be your first port of call to keep your out-of-pocket expenses low.
 It’s our community of specially-selected health providers who have agreed to provide nib members with quality healthcare and great customer service at an affordable price.